jicash/uswds-tour/README.md

 # USWDS Tour

-A lightweight, accessible, dependency-free JavaScript library for creating guided tours and tooltips on USWDS-based sites.
-Fully Section 508 compliant and easy to integrate.
+An accessible, dependency-free JavaScript library for creating guided tours and tooltips on USWDS-based sites.
+Fully Section 508 compliant, easy to integrate, and flexible: define steps via HTML attributes or programmatically.

 ## Features
 - USWDS modal styling and utility classes
 - Spotlight overlay with cutout for target elements
 - Keyboard navigation and focus management
-- Declarative tour support via HTML attributes
+- Flexible step definition: via HTML attributes or JS array
+- Auto-initialization for tour start and manual tooltips
 - No dependencies, works with any site